 The tunnel/hideout that I’ve chosen is completely satisfying for your guinea pig because it best resembles the natural habitat.
 Made of grass and natural plant materials, the tunnel triggers your piggy’s intuition to play.
 Moreover, it has three holes through which your guinea pigs can enter or exit, making it perfectly safe for more than one guinea pig to play at the same time.
 That sure makes it more fun!

-You can see what the tunnel looks like as well as read more about it on Chewy’s website here.
+You can see what the tunnel looks like as well as read more about it on Amazon’s website here

 Also Essential, But Not 100% Must-Buys